nyp-sit/iti107-2024s2/session-6/deploy_local_llm.md

 We download our model hosted on huggingface, to a local directory called Llama-3.2-1B-chat-doctor.
 Replace the model repo ID with your own repo ID.

+In your home directory, (e.g. /home/ubuntu), download your model:

 ```bash
 huggingface-cli download --local-dir Llama-3.2-1B-chat-doctor khengkok/Llama-3.2-1B-chat-doctor
 ```